This Ramadan, Children in Yemen Are Struggling to Survive

 Severely malnourished children are treated with Ready-to-Use Therapeutic Food (RUTF), a shelf-stable, nutrient-rich peanut paste packaged in individual servings.
 Below, a child diagnosed with severe wasting is fed RUTF at Al-khatabiah health facility in Tur Al-Bahah, Lahj governorate, Yemen.
 UNICEF is the global leader in RUTF procurement, purchasing and distributing almost 80 percent of the world's supply.

 UNICEF is on the ground, working to keep Yemen's children safe and healthy: You can help

 Yemen's youngest children are not responsible for the violent conflict unfolding around them, but they are paying the highest price.
 UNICEF has been on the ground since the crisis began, taking every measure possible to protect the health and rights and safety of millions of Yemeni children.
 But UNICEF can't do it alone.
-There is an urgent need for individuals, organizations and governments to come together and take action.
-Every child in Yemen deserves a safe and happy childhood.
+There is an urgent need for individuals, organizations and governments to come together and take action to help give children in Yemen and those struggling to survive around the world a safe and happy childhood.

 This Ramadan, as thoughts turn to those less fortunate, partner with UNICEF by donating your Sadaqah to bring much-needed relief to children in Yemen and around the world.
 Please donate.